Treatment for autism is an increasingly important pursuit, as the Center for Disease Control and Prevention (CDC) estimates:

-While the terminology is a bit dense, for those interested in the scientific literature, the following article is an insightful read: Stem Cell Therapy in Autism – Journal of Translational Medicine.
+While the terminology is a bit dense, for those interested in the scientific literature, this article is an insightful read.

 - Physicians either harvest stem cells from the patient (autologous) or take them from another patient or a blood bank (allogeneic).

-- They prepare the stem cells for injection into the patient, separating out the meaningful cells and combining them with hormones and growth factors, as necessary.
+- They prepare the stem cells for the patient, separating out the meaningful cells and combining them with hormones and growth factors, as necessary.

 - Physicians inject or infuse the stem cells into the patient.